UNStats/gatsby-themes/README.md

 The theme is published with Lerna using [Conventional Commits](https://www.conventionalcommits.org/).
 The publish configuration is in `lerna.json`.

-Prior to publishing make sure that your `GH_TOKEN` environment variable is configured.
+Prior to publishing make sure that your `GH_TOKEN` environment variable is configured in `~/.bashrc` and the GitHub package registry token in `~/.npmrc`.
 Then run

 ```
 npx lerna publish